Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Threat Model

 \textbf{3) \hlcap{Adversary's Capabilities.}} Next, we analyze the attacks in terms of the models $\mathcal{A}$ needs to obtain/train in order to compute the attack.
-Specifically, we outline if $\mathcal{A}$ needs to have trained fact-verification models ($\mathcal{R}_\mathcal{A}$ or $\mathcal{V}_\mathcal{A}$) in addition to other external off-the-shelf or fine-tuned models (e.g., a language generation model).
+Specifically, we outline if $\mathcal{A}$ needs to have fact-verification models ($\mathcal{R}_\mathcal{A}$ or $\mathcal{V}_\mathcal{A}$) in addition to other external off-the-shelf or fine-tuned models (e.g., a language generation model).
 For example, relevant-evidence editing attacks must have $\mathcal{R}_\mathcal{A}$ that ranks and returns the potentially relevant sentences, attacks targeting the entailment step need to have $\mathcal{V}_\mathcal{A}$, generating sentences from scratch might not need a retrieval but requires a language generator (either off-the-shelf or fine-tuned), etc.

-\textbf{4) \hlknow{Adversary's Knowledge.}} We evaluate the attacks in varying degrees of $\mathcal{A}$'s knowledge, particularly, the access and knowledge about $\mathcal{R}_\mathcal{D}$, $\mathcal{V}_\mathcal{D}$, and $\mathcal{S}_\mathcal{D}$.
-For the retrieval, we study a white-box scenario (i.e., $\mathcal{R}_\mathcal{A} = \mathcal{R}_\mathcal{D}$), and black-box scenarios where the architecture is either the same or different.
+\textbf{4) \hlknow{Adversary's Knowledge.}} As an orthogonal dimension, we evaluate the attacks in varying degrees of $\mathcal{A}$'s knowledge, particularly the access and knowledge about $\mathcal{R}_\mathcal{D}$, $\mathcal{V}_\mathcal{D}$, and $\mathcal{S}_\mathcal{D}$.
+For the retrieval, we study a white-box scenario (i.e., $\mathcal{R}_\mathcal{A} = \mathcal{R}_\mathcal{D}$) and black-box scenarios where the architecture is either the same or different.
 To minimize the attacks' assumptions, we \textit{never} use the white-box verification model to construct the attack (i.e., $\mathcal{V}_\mathcal{A} \neq \mathcal{V}_\mathcal{D}$), and we do not assume any knowledge about its exact framework.
 For all our attacks, we set $\mathcal{V}_\mathcal{A}$ as a model trained on pairs of claims and single evidence sentences, while $\mathcal{V}_\mathcal{D}$ is based on a graph neural network to capture the relationship among the evidence.
 Also, the backbone models can differ (e.g., BERT vs. RoBERTa).
+In practice, these white- and black-box scenarios can depend on whether a classifier is released by a developing company or only available as an API or a web interface~\cite{link_openai_ai_text}.